Wildfire Resiliency & Hazard Mitigation

 - Environmental Resources and Ecosystem Services (PDF)

 - Water, Wastewater, Broadband (PDF)

 - Land Use Regulations and Tribal Lands (PDF)

 - Best Practices for Wildfire Recovery and Rebuilding (PDF)

-A directory of organizations and individuals involved in the Santiam Canyon wildfire recovery is available.
+- Directory of organizations and individuals involved in the Santiam Canyon wildfire recovery

-Wildfire Resources and Preparedness Wellness Toolkit (PDF) from the Oregon Wildfire Outreach Program
+Wildfire Resources and Preparedness Wellness Toolkit (PDF) — Information for personal wildfire preparedness and recovery resources from the Oregon Wildfire Outreach Program